 1.9.
 Conclusion

 Foxtail millet (Seteria italica) has emerged as a promising climate-resilient crop with significant potential to address global challenges related to food security, nutritional deficiencies, and sustainable agriculture.
 Its ability to withstand adverse environmental conditions such as drought, heat, and poor soil fertility makes it highly suitable for cultivation in marginal and resource-limited regions.
 Compared to major cereals, foxtail millet requires fewer inputs, thereby contributing to environmentally sustainable farming systems.
-Foxtail millet is a rich source of dietary fiber, protein, essential minerals, and bioactive compounds such as polyphenols and antioxidants.
+Foxtail millet is a rich source of dietary fibre, protein, essential minerals, and bioactive compounds such as polyphenols and antioxidants.
 These components contribute to its functional food properties and are directly associated with various health benefits.
 Regular consumption of foxtail millet has been linked to improved glycemic control, better cardiovascular health, enhanced digestive function, and effective weight management.

 The wider adoption of foxtail millet is constrained by challenges such as low consumer awareness, limited processing infrastructure, and weak market linkages.
 Addressing these issues through technological advancements, improved value chains, and increased policy support is essential for its promotion.
 In genomics, breeding, and food processing technologies have opened new opportunities to enhance its productivity, nutritional quality, and consumer acceptance.
 The development of value-added products and integration into modern diets can further increase its demand.
 Foxtail millet represents a sustainable and health-promoting crop with the potential to bridge the gap between agricultural resilience and human nutrition.
 Strategic efforts in research, policy, and awareness will be crucial to fully utilize its potential and ensure its contribution to future food and nutritional security.